 - 16 ounces grated sharp cheddar cheese (I like to use a rotary cheese grater)

 - salt and pepper to taste

 Slowly whisk in the half and half and chicken stock.
 Let it simmer for about 20 minutes.
 While it’s simmering, chop the remaining veggies.

 Now, add the broccoli, carrots, and onions.
 Let them simmer on medium-low for about 25 minutes until the broccoli and carrots are tender.
-Then add nutmeg, salt and pepper and sharp cheddar cheese and stir well.
+Then add nutmeg and sharp cheddar cheese and stir well.
 You can also add salt and pepper to taste.